Asean energy ministers renew push to go green

 Mr Chan said: "This will enable us to better realise energy savings in the buildings sector, and effectively manage the significant energy demand expected from this sector in the medium term."

-The ministers also gave their support to developing infrastructure for natural gas and liquefied natural gas, a cleaner alternative to coal.
-They also encouraged the development of Asean's capability to attract investments and develop sustainable financing models to meet increasing energy demand and improve energy access.

-Asean's memorandum of understanding with Irena will also see both organisations meet regularly to achieve the goal of almost doubling the bloc's share of renewable energy by 2025, compared with 2016 levels (see next story).
+Asean's memorandum of understanding with Irena will also see both organisations meeting regularly to achieve the goal of almost doubling the bloc's share of renewable energy by 2025, compared with 2016 levels.

 Irena will also provide technical support to Asean for green energy planning and technology, and provide the region with tools to support the development and financing of renewable energy projects.